 This framework sets out how we plan to improve health, through three complementary approaches across science, research, and engagement with society.

 It builds on our 2010 Strategic Plan and has no fixed time-frame.
-It includes initial priority themes; more will follow.
+It includes six initial priority areas.

 It allows us to adapt as new ideas and challenges arise, drawing on insights from 80 years of achievement and our broad network of experts.